mkavana/docs/_posts/11-add-content/2020-06-02-edit-in-browser.md

     When your changes are merged on GitHub, you can delete your unused branch by following the guide [Delete branch]({{site.baseurl}}/branches/delete-branch.html).

-You have edited an existing markdown file on GitHub using a web browser successfully.
+You have used a web browser to edit, or add content into, a markdown file on GitHub successfully.

 {% include appendices.html %}